GLOBAL MARKETS-Dollar falls on weak U.S. data, stocks eke out gains

 German 10-year bunds fell to yield 0.73 percent, just above a trough of 0.716 percent hit in mid-October.

-Oil prices fell on increased signals from OPEC that it would hold off making any major production cuts this week.
+Oil prices were slightly lower after earlier tumbling to near four-year lows as traders grew increasingly convinced that OPEC would hold off making any major production cuts this week.